Control4D: Efficient 4D Portrait Editing with Text: 4D Editing with GaussianPlanes

-To facilitate network convergence in the complex and diverse editing process, we propose a novel method that learns how to generate 4D scene from the 2D editor and hence stabilizes the optimization of 4D editing.
-The key idea behind our approach is to avoid direct supervisions with the edited images.
-Instead, our method learn a more continuous generation space via GAN to establish a connection between Tensor4D and dynamically generated images.
-Specifically, We integrate Tensor4D with a generator and train a GAN to learn the generation space from the edited images generated by the diffusion model.
-Leveraging its generative capabilities, the GAN can effectively distill knowledge from the diffusion-based editor and distinguish between rendering images (fake samples) and edited images (real samples).
-Subsequently, Tensor4D can be optimized within a continuous generative space supervised by the discrimination loss.
-In this way, our method effectively alleviates blurry effects through proposed learning to generate, resulting in high-fidelity and consistent 4D editing.
-In the following, we will introduce 1) integrating Tensor4D with GAN for 4D scene generation; and 2) the generation with multi-level guidance.
+To solve another challenge raised by diffusion-based editors, we propose a GaussianPlane-based 4D generator to edit 4D scene from the 2D inconsistent editing images with stable optimization.
+Instead of utilizing direct supervision with the edited images~\cite{Brooks22}, our method learns a continuous generation space via GAN~\cite{goodfellow2020generative} to establish a connection between GaussianPlanes and dynamically edited images.
+Specifically, we integrate GaussianPlanes with a 2D GAN-based super-resolution module into a 4D generator and learn a generation space from the edited images generated by the diffusion model.
+Leveraging its generative capabilities, the 4D generator can effectively distill knowledge from the diffusion-based editor and distinguish between the rendering images (fake samples) and edited images (real samples).
+Subsequently, GaussianPlanes can be optimized within a continuous generative space supervised by the discrimination loss.
+With such a learning-to-generate mechanism, our method effectively alleviates blurry effects, resulting in high-fidelity and consistent 4D editing.
+In the following, we will introduce 1) integrating GaussianPlanes with GAN for 4D scene generation; and 2) the generation with multi-level guidance.

-\textbf{4D Scene Generation by Integrating Tensor4D with GAN.} To enable the generative ability of NeRF-based representations, we build a 4D scene generator by augmenting the Tensor4D representation with a GAN.
-The Tensor4D is augmented with latent features as additional attributes for the rendering of distribution maps.
-Based on the rendered distribution map, a latent feature map will be sampled and fed into a generator.
-Specifically, the augmented Tensor4D can capture the statistical distribution of latent features, including their means and variances, at each spatial location: